OctopusDeploy/docs/docs/packaging-applications/package-repositories/s3-feeds.md

   - The bucket you are trying to access is not in your AWS account (note that bucket names are globally unique).
   - Your AWS account does not have sufficient permissions to access the bucket.

 - Octopus will connect to the bucket via its regional endpoint.
-If you have a lot of packages in your bucket consider moving it to the same region where your Octopus Server is located.
+If you have a lot of packages in your bucket, consider moving it to the same region where your Octopus Server is located.